 Hedge funds are complex

-I've often thought in the car industry, the more options you have, the more that could go wrong with the car.
+I’ve often thought in the car industry, the more options you have, the more that could go wrong with the car.
 Hedge funds are no different.
 If you think mutual funds are complex, hedge funds increase in complexity exponentially.
-The reasons, some say that hedge funds are risky is that there are less regulations and more opportunities to make mistakes and bad investment decisions.
+The reasons, some say that hedge funds are risky is that there are fewer regulations and more opportunities to make mistakes and bad investment decisions.